larafilippone/Final-Project-Group-5/Gr-5_Filippone_Goldinger_Report.md

 right_frame = tk.Frame(app, borderwidth=0, relief="flat")
 ```

-To achieve a well-organized layout, the window was divided into two separate frames.
-These frames serve as invisible containers for placing widgets, and a row-and-column grid system was employed for precise widget placement within these frames.

-Exemplary, below you can find the placement of a button to start the scraping process for reviews:
+Exemplary, below you can find the placement of a button widget to start the search process and update the treeview (table) widget.

 ``` python
 # Create button to start the search